0x5c4r3/jekyll-theme-console/_posts/2022-07-06-\\Findings:-Telerik-Rce-(Cve_2019_18935).markdown

 &nbsp;

-<ins style="color:red;">CVE-2019-18935</ins>
+<ins style="color:red;">CVE-2019-18935 - Quick Theory</ins>

 &nbsp;

-I was already aware about <a href="https://nvd.nist.gov/vuln/detail/CVE-2019-18935" style="color:red;">CVE-2019-18935</a>, but I didn't have the possibility to dig in details and actually use the exploit.
+I was already aware about <a href="https://nvd.nist.gov/vuln/detail/CVE-2019-18935" style="color:red;">CVE-2019-18935</a>, but I didn't have the possibility to dig in details.<br/>
+The vulnerability is based on 2 parts: an Unrestricted File Upload and an Insecure Deserialization.

+&nbsp;

+  _RadAsyncUpload_, a file handler that allows asynchronous encrypted file uploads.
+Until v2017.2.621, the encryption mechanism implemented was not secure, allowing an attacker to use a hard-coded key to craft a file upload request to _/Telerik.Web.Ui.WebResource.axd?type=rau_ with a custom encrypted rauPostData POST parameter.
+Changing the _TempTargetFolder_, an attacker is able to save the uploaded file to any directory the web server has write acess to.

+&nbsp;

+ kug

 &nbsp;